mpeterson2/save-session/README.md

 I liked how [Sublime Text](http://www.sublimetext.com/) does this, so I wanted to recreate it for Atom

-Here is a really high quality preview of a an unsaved file being reloaded when Atom is closed and relaunched.

 ![preview](https://raw.githubusercontent.com/mpeterson2/save-session/master/preview.gif)

 ## What is saved